 “…Mama?”
 Stella asked as she lay back down.
 “Did Little Star make it home t’the sky?”

-The words were soft, her fingers fiddled anxiously with her doll’s frayed yarn hair, seeking comfort in routine.
+The words were soft.
+Her fingers fiddled anxiously with her doll’s frayed yarn hair, seeking comfort in routine.

 Alessia smiled down at her, brushing some of her sweat-soaked curls from her forehead.